mangh/Metrology/README.md

-# Metrology - Units of Measurement for .NET Core / Standard
+# Units of Measurement for .NET Core / Standard
 ## Product description

 * _dotnet_ project template for creating Units of Measurement C# class library.